kayleethornhill/Engineering-Project-intake-App/README.md

 A FastAPI web application for submitting, storing, viewing, and exporting engineering project intake records.

+Problem:
+Engineering teams lacked a standardized way to submit new projects to Document Control and keep record of the submission.

+Solution:
+I designed and built a system that:
+- captures project submissions through a structured form
+- automates data entry into a centralized system
+- Enables visibility into project staus and workload

 ## Application Screenshots

  ### Project Intake Form